 The Chorale invites local school choirs and independant groups to perform at many of its concerts.
 Recent concert guests have included:

-The East Cobb New Horizons Wind Ensemble, conducted by George Broom (Spring 2012)
+- The East Cobb New Horizons Wind Ensemble, conducted by George Broom, Spring 2012

 The Chorale is pleased to be Partners in Education with the Cherokee County Board of Education.
 By partnering with the local Board of Education, the Chorale is able to assist and strengthen middle and high school choirs, often by offering opportunities to perform with the Chorale.
 The group has provided funding to middle and high schools to assist with attendance at District and State Choral Clinics.
 Currently, the Chorale offers stipends to all the county's six high schools and seven middle school choral programs (alternating years), in an effort to promote excellence in those programs.

-Each year, the Chorale awards a $1,000 scholarship to a selected Cherokee County School District student who seeks to further his/her education in Vocal Performance or Choral Music Education.
-The scholarship, offered in the memory of Judye MacMillan, one of the Cherokee Chorale Founders and long-time conductors, is offered to a newly-matriculating first-year student to Reinhardt College who has indicated an intention to pursue his/her continued education in vocal performance or a related field.
+Each year, the Chorale offers a $1,000 scholarship to a selected Cherokee County School District student who seeks to further his/her education in Vocal Performance or Choral Music Education.
+The scholarship, offered in the memory of Judye MacMillan, one of the three Cherokee Chorale Founders and long-time conductors, is offered to a newly-matriculating first-year student to Reinhardt College who has indicated an intention to pursue his/her continued education in vocal performance or a related field.